Property and Invariant Functions¶

 (where field f obj)

-- takes
+takes

 bool

-utility for use in filter
+utility for use in filter and select applying f to field

 in obj